Skip to content

 });

-Removed /blueprints
+Removed blueprints

 Using ember install to do a post-install is a remnant from classic Ember.
-It blurs the separation of concerns and isn't what ember-intl as a v2 addon should keep supporting.
+It blurs the separation of concerns and isn't what ember-intl as a v2 addon should keep doing.
 There are better ways to scaffold files (e.g. allow copy-pastes from the documentation site, run a codemod).

 It also made sense to remove /blueprints for a few more reasons: